-The Parks and Recreation Department is in Phase 2 of the concept plan implementation.
 The concept plan for Highland Neighborhood Park was completed in 2017 through input from community members and provides a vision for future development.
 Phase 1 of implementation was completed in 2019 and included the installation of a new playground.
 Phase 2 of implementation began with community input to further the park design and prioritize the improvements for the next phase.
-As of July 2024, this project is complete and open to the public.
-District 4
+As of July 2024, Phase 2 is complete and open to the public.
+Construction on the bridge began in January 2025.
+City Council District 4

 Background